-Project plans and specifications will eventually be sent for pricing to companies involved in the manufacture of CFS trusses.
-After a truss manufacturer is awarded the project, the actual design of the truss system will begin.
+Project plans and specifications will be sent for pricing to companies that manufacture CFS trusses.
+When a truss manufacturer is awarded the project, the design of the truss system will begin.
 The truss manufacturer will use the plans and specifications to create an economical truss framing package.